President Trump Issues Memo on Deferring Payroll Tax Obligations

 Employers are liable for collecting and paying the full amount of employees' deferred Social Security taxes to the IRS after December 31, 2020.

-Employers are required to withhold the total taxes deferred for an employee from the employee's wages in equal amounts per pay period from January 1, 2021 to April 30, 2021.
+Employers are required to withhold the total taxes deferred for an employee from the employee's wages in equal amounts per pay period from January 1, 2021 to December 31, 2021 (previously April 30, 2021).
 This withholding will be in addition to the normal Social Security tax due for 2021 wages paid during the same period, which may cause some questions and concerns.

 If an employee isn't employed with the employer for the full four-month period, the employer is still obligated to pay the total deferred taxes to the IRS.
-Interest, penalties and additions to tax will begin to accrue on May 1, 2021.
-In the event that an employee won't be employed through April 2021, the employer should make arrangements to collect all amounts deferred from the employee.
+Interest, penalties and additions to tax will begin to accrue on January 1, 2022 (previously May 1, 2021).
+In the event that an employee won't be employed through December 2021, the employer should make arrangements to collect all amounts deferred from the employee.

 When obtaining employee elections to defer (see below), consider requiring employees to acknowledge that deferred amounts will be withheld from wages beginning in January 2021, and that the company may also use other arrangements if necessary to collect any deferred taxes, including from employees who separate employment before the full amount of deferred taxes is withheld.